Egg Curry Recipe

 Instructions

-- Add ginger-garlic paste and cook until the raw smell disappears.
+- Add 1 tablespoon ginger-garlic paste and cook until the raw aroma disappears, enhancing the egg curry with rich, aromatic flavors.

 Notes